 Hundreds of thousands of different beetles exist, each with its specific life cycle and physical features.
 No two individual species of beetles will have the same life cycle or be exactly alike in size or shape.

-But if you look at the majority of beetles found around the world, they generally grow up to be larger than most other bugs, including their cousins, the roaches.
+But if you look at the majority of beetles found worldwide, they generally grow larger than most other bugs, including their cousins, the roaches.

 Most beetles have hard outer shells called exoskeletons, which protect them from predators and help keep them calm when exploring hot environments like deserts.